FractalSystem/CambridgePartTwoExercises/Exercise One/readme.txt

 Source code is incorporated into "core_one.py".
 Results plotted in "supplementary_one_plot.pdf"

 Supplementary task 2 ("supplementary_two.py"):
-The near field complex amplitude integral was evaluated for three different values of distance Source in file "supplementary_two.py".
+The near field complex amplitude integral was evaluated for three different values of distance, D. Relative amplitude and phase were plotted as functions of distance from centre of screen.
+The results correspond with what we would expect, with the peaks in amplitude growing further apart as D increases.
+Source in file "supplementary_two.py".
 Results plotted in "supplementary_two_plot.pdf"